asimen1/ext-messenger/README.md

 Sending messages between extension parts can get complicated and usually requires some relaying mechanism in the background page.
 Adding callback functionality to these messages can make it even trickier.

-Furthermore the messaging API is not coherent or straight forward, sometimes requiring you to use _runtime.\*_ API and sometimes _tabs.\*_ API depending on which extension part you are currently in.
+Furthermore, the messaging API is not coherent or straight forward, sometimes requiring you to use _runtime.\*_ API and sometimes _tabs.\*_ API depending on which extension part you are currently in.

 ### How?
 ```shell